crhall-writing/crhall-writing.github.io/_poems/this-city-I-love.md

 and then they all surround

 candlelight warming the city I love
-even in winder they crowd
+even in winter they crowd

 together to protect this city I love